neverping/neverping/README.md

 #### Cloud Providers ☁️

 Apache Cloud Stack, AWS, and GCP.
-No interest in Azure or Oracle Cloud Infrastructure.
+One day, I will try Azure or Oracle Cloud Infrastructure.

 #### Conferences attended 🎟